 Then we read her story.

-It begins with a frantic note to Sun Country on the day of Bute’s arrival at the Royal Decameron Los Cabos resort in San Jose Del Cabo.
+It begins with a frantic note to Sun Country in Mexican on the day of Bute’s arrival at the Royal Decameron Los Cabos resort in San Jose Del Cabo.

 “This resort is under construction,” she writes.
 “There are workers pounding on concrete outside our door.
 We either want our money back or to be to moved to a new resort ASAP.”

 Sun Country’s response:

 We have called the hotel direct, and have been advised that the construction is minimal and they will not be honoring any sort of compensation or refund.
 An option we can offer is the Hyatt Ziva, which is an additional cost of $1,026.